-Our first blog starts at the very beginning….. expertly written by Dr Claire Miller BVetMed CertAVP MRCVS.
+Our first blog starts at the very beginning, what actually is a skin disorder?….. expertly written by Dr Claire Miller BVetMed CertAVP MRCVS.

 Your skin is often referred to as the largest organ of the human body and the same is true for our furry friends.
 With a myriad of functions, the skin is always working hard to protect our pets from wear and tear, to help regulate body temperature and to prevent invasion by micro-organisms.

 Skin has a fairly complex structure consisting of three main layers: